espocrm/documentation/administration/bpm.md

 Can diverge or converge flows.

-In case of diverging can direct to one or multiple parallel flows (paths), depending on accomplishment of criteria of each flow.
+In case of diverging, it can direct to one or multiple parallel flows (paths), depending on accomplishment of criteria of each flow.
 Default flow is chosen if there are no any met conditions.
 Default flow is marked with a slash sign.

 If there is a necessity to merge parallel flows produced by a diverging inclusive gateway you need to use a converging inclusive gateway.
 It will wait for all incoming flows and then continue to the outgoing element.